 In addition to adding bequest language to your will, here are a few other simple ways for you to make a bequest to us:

-- Make the Red Cross a designated beneficiary of a life insurance policy.
+- Make the American Red Cross a designated beneficiary of a life insurance policy.

-- Make the Red Cross a designated beneficiary of a retirement plan.
+- Make the American Red Cross a designated beneficiary of an IRA or other retirement plan.

-- Make the Red Cross a designated beneficiary of savings bonds.
+- Make the American Red Cross a designated beneficiary of savings bonds.

-- Instruct your brokerage firm to "transfer on death" to the Red Cross some or all of a specific brokerage account.
+- Instruct your brokerage firm to "transfer on death" to the American Red Cross some or all of a specific brokerage or other financial account.

-Please let us know if you have included the Red Cross in your estate plans.
-We would welcome the opportunity to thank you for your thoughtful gift.
+Please let us know if you have included the American Red Cross in your estate plans.
+We would welcome the opportunity to thank you for your thoughtful gift and to confirm that we can carry out your wishes.

 Catherine Hanney, a widow, has been a supporter of the Red Cross for many years.
 Catherine is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.